Principles of Lean Manufacturing To Simplify and Scale

 A key lean concept is the elimination of waste so as to keep everything as streamlined as possible.
 Creating value stream maps are therefore important in order to evaluate where there are opportunities for removing wasteful steps or optimizing the work in process.
 Some things will be necessary to create value and others will be unavoidable due to technological limitations.
 But there will also be types of waste that fall into a third category – these are areas that can be eliminated to improve overall efficiency.

 Flow refers to the consistent creation and movement of the value stream.
-It’s one of the most abstract of all the principles of lean manufacturing but is worth taking time to understand.
+It’s one of the most abstract of all these principles but is worth taking time to understand.
 When the value stream flow is blocked or stops moving forward, waste is created.
 This may be in the form of lost time, additional movement, or extra storage costs.
 Delays lead to customer value disruptions and also result in reduced efficiency, both of which defy the principles of lean.

 In order to flow smoothly, there needs to be a shift from batching and siloed thinking to levelized production.
 When this happens, companies are able to launch products more quickly by taking them from concept to manufacture in significantly less time.
 They can deliver products and services more quickly, improving their turnaround or cycle times from ordering.
 This improves efficiency and allows large companies to be nimble so they can take advantage of any opportunities that present themselves.